Jermain Jackman: Politics and activism

-Jackman stated that in the future, he would like to be the first singing Prime Minister of the United Kingdom.
-In March 2016, he said he was spotted by Labour leader Jeremy Corbyn at a school talent show in 2006 and became inspired to work for him and become an MP.
-In June 2017, Jackman supported a Labour Party rally prior to the 2017 general election.
+Jackman has stated that he would like to become the first singing Prime Minister of the United Kingdom.
+In 2016, he said that he had been encouraged by Jeremy Corbyn after being seen performing at a school talent show in 2006, which influenced his decision to pursue politics.

+In June 2017, he supported a Labour Party rally ahead of the 2017 United Kingdom general election.

-Jackman chaired the Islington Fair Futures Commission from 2017 to 2018, and has chaired the Hackney Young Futures Commission since 2019.
-He has also been a Youth Advisor for the NCS Trust since 2019.
-He founded the 1987 Caucus in April 2020, an organisation for young black men in Labour, and is a member of Socialists of Colour.
+Jackman chaired the Islington Fair Futures Commission from 2017 to 2018 and has chaired the Hackney Young Futures Commission since 2019.
+He has served as a youth adviser for the NCS Trust since 2019.
+In April 2020, he founded the 1987 Caucus, an organisation for young Black men in Labour, and is a member of Socialists of Colour.